Students Served

 students

-The charter schools to which CSGF has provided growth capital served 725,000+ students in 2023-24, 73% of whom are from socio-economically disadvantaged backgrounds.
+The charter schools to which CSGF has provided capital served 835,000 students in 2024-25, 76% of whom are from socioeconomically disadvantaged backgrounds and 80% of whom identify as Latino or Black.

 new schools